mobiletest2016/machine-learning-articles/articles/how-to-perform-k-means-clustering-with-python-in-scikit.md

 X, targets = make_blobs(n_samples = num_samples_total, centers = cluster_centers, n_features = num_classes, center_box=(0, 1), cluster_std = 2)
 ```

 Generating the data simply equates calling the `make_blobs` definition from Scikit-learn, which does all the hard work.
 We specify the centers and number of samples that we configured before, as well as the number of features.
-We set a standard deviation of 2 - which means that the samples we generate at those two locations are distributed around the centers with a high likelihood of a deviation of \[latex\]\\pm 2\[/latex\].
+We set a standard deviation of 2 - which means that the samples we generate at those two locations are distributed around the centers with a high likelihood of a deviation of $\\pm 2$.

 Should you wish to save the data so that you can reuse the _exact_ positions later (e.g. in the cases where you want to generate different visualizations), you might add this code - which simply saves the data and reloads it immediately, for you to apply accordingly.
 It's not necessary though.